Dezra and Irene

 Ronnie cheated on his wife Cheryll when she was pregnant with Jody.
 This is what ended the marriage.
 Cheryll was 17, and Ronnie was 29 when they first got together.

 Jody and Cheryll met Ronnie when he returned from Newfoundland just before he died.
 Ronnie’s family moved to Newfoundland when he was young.
-His dad had an affair.
-His mom took the kids back to Scotland.
-Ronnie never knew much about his dad.
-His mother never talked about him.
+His dad had an affair, and his mom took the kids back to Scotland.
+Ronnie never knew much about his dad, and his mother never talked about him.

-Ronnie’s mom and dad had Ronnie and Yvonne, born in Canada, and Ronnie adopted a girl.
+Ronnie’s mom and dad had Ronnie and Yvonne, who were born in Canada, and Ronnie adopted a girl.
 Ronnie also had another daughter with his new wife.

 Ronnie found out his dad was still in Newfoundland and went to reconnect.
 That’s why he ended up in Newfoundland.